PomeloPack/PomeloPack/README.md

 ### 👨‍💻 I call myself  a  🥔 "potato-junior" 🥔 I'm trying to learn and understand the principles of Python programming.
 And as you can expect, it's a lot of potato level for now but the important thing is to persevere! 👨‍💻

-- 🔭 I’m currently working on my solo projects and some duo stuff with my code-partren Jake in our organization named "Hacker-Ninjas"
+- 🔭 I'm currently working on my own projects to test all the Python skills I've gained.
+I'm trying to solve various exercises and challenges to improve the Python experience, and in addition to that I'm playing with my code buddy on various projects in our organization called "Hacker Ninjas"
 - 🌱 I’m currently learning Python from the very basics to more advanced operations to cyber security, which I would like to do one day.
 - 👯 I’m looking to collaborate on anything what push my educating to the next level of my current knowledge.
 - 📫 How to reach me: On this e-mail -> santexD@seznam.cz <- or on my LinkedIN account.
-- ⚡ Fun fact: I'm downhill skateboarder and PC-master race player.
+- ⚡ Fun fact: I'm downhill skateboarder and PC-master race game-.player.

 ---